telerik/winforms-docs/ganttview/editing/customizing-editor.md

 ##

 The appearance and behavior of property grid editors can be changed programmatically.
-This can be done in the
-          __EditorInitialized__event. __EditorInitialized__ is fired when the editor is created and initialized with a predefined set of properties.
+This can be done in the __EditorInitialized__ event. __EditorInitialized__ is fired when the editor is created and initialized with a predefined set of properties.

 The following sample demonstrates how to change the default font of a BaseTextBoxEditor in RadGanttView:
-        #_[C#] _

 {{source=..\SamplesCS\GanttView\Editing\CustomizingEditor.cs region=CustomizingEditor}}
 {{source=..\SamplesVB\GanttView\Editing\CustomizingEditor.vb region=CustomizingEditor}}